-7 See Nasdaq Rule 5110(a).
+9 See Nasdaq Rule 5110(a).

-8 Nasdaq Staff provides written notice to a company if it determines that a transaction, as then proposed, will result in a change of control pursuant to Listing Rule 5110(a).
+Nasdaq Staff provides written notice to a company if it determines that a transaction, as then proposed, will result in a change of control pursuant to Listing Rule 5110(a).
 In this notification, Nasdaq Staff advises the company that the combined entity will be required to submit an initial listing application and listing agreement prior to consummating the transaction, satisfy all initial inclusion criteria immediately upon consummation of the transaction and pay all required fees.
-Upon receipt of this notification, the company may appeal Staff's
+Upon receipt of this notification, the company may appeal Staff's determination that Listing Rule 5110(a) is applicable to the transaction.
+As such,

-In each case, under existing Nasdaq rules, if a company requests review by a Hearings Panel, the Delisting Determination is stayed during the pendency of such review and the company's shares will continue to trade on the Exchange.
-The proposed rule change will modify the rules so that suspension of the company's shares is not stayed in connection with a Delisting Determination for these reasons.

-For both categories of companies outlined above, the Exchange believes immediate suspension is appropriate and necessary in order to prevent a company from listing shares on the Exchange despite it having never established compliance with the Exchange's initial listing requirements.
-In each case, the company that must satisfy the initial listing requirements is effectively a new business entity and, as a result, is required by Nasdaq rules to demonstrate compliance with the Exchange's initial listing standards.
-To allow such companies to trade on the Exchange without first demonstrating compliance with the initial listing standards misleads the investing public by giving the appearance that the company has met the standards imposed by Nasdaq.
-Moreover, the company can then use the benefits of its Nasdaq listing and trading to achieve compliance with the initial listing requirements it does not satisfy.9 determination that Listing Rule 5110(a) is applicable to the transaction.
-As such, a company would only be subject to suspension under the proposed rule if it does not contest the applicability of Rule 5110(a), or if it the Panel has already concluded that the rule is applicable, and if the company does not satisfy the initial inclusion requirements upon consummation of the transaction.
-See Nasdaq FAQ 413, available at https://listingcenter.nasdaq.com/Material_Search.aspx?materials=413&mcd=LQ&criteria=2.
+Under existing Nasdaq rules, if a company requests review by a Hearings Panel, the Delisting Determination is stayed during the pendency of such review and the company's shares will continue to trade on the Exchange.
+The proposed rule change will modify the rules so that suspension of the company's shares is not stayed in connection with a Delisting Determination for companies engaged in a business combination resulting in a change in control.
+The Exchange believes immediate suspension is appropriate in this situation and necessary in order to prevent a company from listing shares on the Exchange despite it having never established compliance with the Exchange's initial listing requirements.
+The existing rules recognize that the company must satisfy the initial listing requirements because it has undergone a change in control and is effectively a new business entity.
+To allow such a company to trade on the Exchange without first demonstrating compliance with the initial listing standards misleads the investing public by giving the appearance that the company has met the standards imposed by Nasdaq.
+Moreover, the company could then use the benefits of its Nasdag listing and trading to achieve compliance with the initial listing requirements it does not satisfy.11 a company would only be subject to suspension under the proposed rule if it does not contest the applicability of Rule 5110(a), or if the Panel has already concluded that the rule is applicable, and if the company does not satisfy the initial inclusion requirements upon consummation of the transaction.
+See Nasdaq FAQ 413, available at https://listingcenter.nasdaq.com/Material_Search.aspx?materials=413&mcd=LQ &criteria=2.

-9 In 2011, the Securities and Exchange Commission noted that "...the Listing standards provide the means for an exchange to screen Companies that seek to become listed, and to provide listed status only to those that are bona fide companies with sufficient public float, investor base, and trading interest likely to generate depth and liquidity sufficient to promote fair and orderly markets.
+In 2011, the Securities and Exchange Commission noted that "...the listing standards provide the means for an exchange to screen issuers that seek to become listed, and to provide listed status only to those that are bona fide companies with sufficient public float, investor base, and trading interest likely to generate depth and liquidity sufficient to promote fair and orderly markets.
+Meaningful listing

-Nasdaq believes that adopting this rule change will align the process for listing a company following a business combination with an acquisition company or following a business combination resulting in a change of control with the process for other companies that must meet the initial listing requirements before they are allowed to list and trade on Nasdaq.
+Nasdaq believes that adopting this rule change will align the process for listing a company following a business combination resulting in a change in control with the process for other companies that must meet the initial listing requirements before they are allowed to list and trade on Nasdaq.